Keys to the Castle

 See Claude in action:

 If these services need to verify it’s you, Claude can bypass passkeys with the same browser automation.
-With read access to email or text messages, the agent could click “forgot my password” and get through 2FA on most accounts.
+With read access to email or text messages, the agent could click “forgot my password” and get through 2FA.

 Computers were built to protect us from others taking over our accounts.
 Not our own computers staging a mutiny against us.